 Board Certified Ophthalmologist & Retina Surgeon located in Denver, Colorado

 Flashes and floaters are two symptoms to which you should always pay attention, as both can occur with serious eye emergencies like retinal tears and retinal detachments.
-At Mile High Retina located in Denver, Colorado, with satellite services in Goodland, Kansas, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD can expertly assess your symptoms using specialized diagnostic equipment and advanced retinal imaging.
-For expert care from a retina specialist, book an appointment online or call either office today.
+At Mile High Retina located in Denver, Colorado, board-certified ophthalmologist and retina surgeon Mark E. Patron, MD can expertly assess your symptoms using specialized diagnostic equipment and advanced retinal imaging.
+For expert care from a retina specialist, call the office today.

 Flashes and floaters are two signs of changes inside your eye that can also warn of eye conditions that may cause vision loss.

 Flashes are bright streaks or sparks that move across your visual field.
 They can appear when the gel that fills your eye (the vitreous) rubs or pulls on the retina in the back of your eye.

 Floaters are small shapes, such as lines, spots, or cobwebs, that drift across your field of vision.
 These are actually tiny groups of cells floating in your vitreous, casting shadows on your retina.
 Usually, floaters are most visible when you look at a clear blue sky or at a white surface like a blank wall or computer screen.

 Flashes and floaters are not uncommon, especially as you age.
 But in some cases, they can signify an ocular emergency.